VanderpoelLiam/liamvanderpoel.com/content/articles/local-websites/index.md

 ## Human-readable domain names

 We have now achieved our first goal which is to have remote access to any service hosted on `slippery-server`.
 In our case we have Open WebUI running at `http://slippery-server.pompous-pufferfish.ts.net:3000/`.
-The next goal is have this site accessible instead at `https://immich.vanderpoel.local`.
+The next goal is have this site accessible instead at `https://immich.vanderpoel.internal`.

 ### Local DNS Server

 The [Domain Name System (DNS)](https://aws.amazon.com/route53/what-is-dns/) protocol is how we can type `liamvanderpoel.com` into our browser and be routed to the actual IP address where my website is hosted e.g. `37.16.9.210`.
 This occurs because after I bought my domain name I went to my DNS provider (e.g. Cloudflare, Namecheap, ...) and created DNS records that publicly store this mapping `liamvanderpoel.com` to `37.16.9.210` (i.e. the A, AAAA, CNAME records).
-We would like the same thing to occur inside our Tailnet where `*vanderpoel.local` points to the `slippery-server` machine.
+We would like the same thing to occur inside our Tailnet where `*vanderpoel.internal` points to the `slippery-server` machine.

+Note: In my first draft of this article I used `vanderpoel.local`, but this can lead to various issues so I changed it.
+If you want to go down a bit of a rabbit hole see [Why Using a .local Domain for Internal Networks is a Bad Idea](https://thexcursus.org/why-using-a-local-domain-for-internal-networks-is-a-bad-idea/).

 Recall our goal is to access our local services hosted on the `slippery-server` machine.
 This machine likely doesn't have a publicly reachable ip address, so we can't just buy a new domain and point it to our servers ip address.
 We also probably don't want to have to buy a new domain name each time we add a new server as we only want these machines to be accessible inside our Tailnet.
 The solution is to run our own local DNS server to map a domain of our choosing to the private ip address of `slippery-server` inside the Tailnet.
 We can use any domain name we want, but in practice it make sense not to use a domain already in use as this can lead to confusion if say `google.com` gets remapped to point to a service on one of our local machines.